You would never think that co-slaying cobras in the tropics would foster a prolific blogging spirit.

 My current ritual:

-- take a 30 second icy cold shower
+- hop into an icy cold shower

 Manage your energy.
 Dissolve writer’s block.
 Become prolific.

 Managing your energy challenges you.
 I cannot lie; raising my vibe through my daily energy management routine feels highly uncomfortable in moments.
 As I sweat it out here in tropical, steamy Panama, engaging in any form of yoga or jogging results in a roaring rapid level of sweating, within minutes.
 Every single upside of managing my energy seems worth temporary discomfort.

 John at In The Loop Travel is serious about working out.
 He became a thriving travel blogger by working on his mind, body and by creating and connecting generously.
 There is something about exercising that raises your vibe enough to see over mental blocks, allowing you to become a prolific blogger.
 Circulate your energy to keep circulating blog post ideas.